petereon/argyml/README.md

 ## Usage

-Usage of **argyml** is really easy, you pass it command-line flags:
+Usage of **argyml** is really easy, you pass it command-line arguments, options and flags:

 ```sh
 argyml some arguments --host 127.0.0.1 -i --another-flag